-We expect our joint venture partners, suppliers, contractors, consultants, agents and other business partners to maintain a zero tolerance for bribery, as described in Fluor's Business Conduct and Ethics Expectations for Suppliers and Contractors, available at www.onefluor.com and www.fluor.com.
+We expect our joint venture partners, suppliers, contractors, consultants, agents and other business partners to maintain a zero

 While we generally discourage the use of third-party agents, in many parts of the world, it is necessary and even required to use agents, consultants, representatives or other third parties to arrange or broker deals with governments, government entities and private entities.
 These relationships can be tricky.